Hundebegegnungen an der Leine – so klappt’s stressfrei auf dem Spaziergang

 - Get support

-Your focus: orientation towards yourself, controlled stimuli, building security.
+Your focus: Orienting towards you, controlled stimuli, building confidence.

 • Management: Keep sufficient distance.

-• Promote responsiveness: Practice eye contact, orientation, and walking calmly.
+• Promote responsiveness: Train eye contact, orientation, and calm forward movement.

-• Design encounters consciously: Don’t just “go through with it”, but structure them.
+• Consciously shape encounters: Don't just "power through", but structure them.

-Frustration arises when the dog cannot go to the other dog even though he wants to.
+Frustration arises when the dog cannot reach another dog, even though they want to.

 Typical behavior: